FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Pandas (python)/Pandas.md

 <br>

-We can also use the `isin()` method to filter out rows that have a value for a certain column that doesn't belong to a specific set of values.
+We can also use  `isin()` method to filter out rows that have a value for a certain column that doesn't belong to a specific set of values.

 ```python